akshitakumar/DiningDestiny/README.md

-# aithtiHome
+# DiningDestiny

-Developed a full-stack Airbnb clone with CRUD operations, user authentication, and data validation, integrating Mapbox for location services and Cloudinary for image management
+"Developed a full-stack dine-in restaurant website featuring CRUD operations, user authentication, and data validation.
+The platform integrates Mapbox for precise location services and Cloudinary for seamless image management.
+This website is designed to assist users in discovering the best restaurants in unfamiliar cities, ensuring they can enjoy a great meal wherever they are."

 ## Authors